© Crown copyright 2018

 - the applicant has appropriate safeguards in place to ensure that the data will be processed safely and securely

-- the project will be conducted in line with the Research Governance Framework for Health and Social Care (England) (where applicable)
+- the project will be conducted in line with the UK Policy Framework for Health and Social Care Research (where applicable)

 - programme level endorsement has been granted (where applicable)